railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 Such an approach is often used in a company but there are other options.
 This method of invoicing can pose many problems for the organization and invoicing of the project:

-* It's extremely difficult to determine if the project is on track or not..
+* It's extremely difficult to determine if the project is on track or not.
 The endpoint is fuzzy, which can result in a tricky discussion with the client at the moment of final invoicing.

-* If the project takes more or less time than forecast, it will effectively result in under- or over- invoicing during the project.
+* If the project takes more or less time than forecast, it will effectively result in under- or over-invoicing during the project.

 * Whether you get a proper return can depend on the client.
 For example if the client takes a long time to sign off on project acceptance you can't invoice the remaining 40% even though you might have supplied the agreed service properly.

-* The account manager and the project manager are often different people.
-The project manager has to alert the account manager the moment that the client can be invoiced, but that moment easily can be forgotten or mistaken.
+* The account manager and the project manager are often different people (see the section :ref:`sect-projroles` in the chapter :ref:`ch-projects`).
+  The project manager has to
+  alert the account manager the moment that the client can be invoiced, but that moment easily can be forgotten or mistaken.